Fleet Platform API

 - Resource guides: Catalog, Carts & orders, Devices, Users.

-- API reference in the sidebar for concrete request/response schemas.
+- API reference in the sidebar for exact request/response schemas.

 - Skills & AI — copying pages into assistants and installing Platform API skills with